A Brief Introduction to Georgian Singing

 - Mzetamze Ensemble : a choir of musicologists dedicated to performing the Georgian women's repertoire.

-- Zedashe Ensemble : mixed choir based in Sighnaghi, Eastern Georgia, who focus on folk songs of the Kiziqian region, but also sing from the Orthodox Christian liturgy.
+- Zedashe Ensemble : mixed choir based in Sighnaghi, Eastern Georgia, who sing songs from many regions.